-When working in multi-company buildings or sprawling campuses, it can be difficult for students, employees and visitors to find their way around.
-There may be a few signs, but it’s nearly impossible navigate without asking for directions.
+When working in multi-company buildings or sprawling campuses, it can be difficult for students, employees, and visitors to find their way around.
+There may be a few signs, but it’s nearly impossible to navigate without asking for directions.
 Indeed, this is where indoor maps for enterprises can come in handy.

 Here’s what you need to know about indoor mapping and how it can help your enterprise.